MrPekar98/PekarDrive/README.md

 ### PekarDrive library

 The library comes with three headers used to interact with a master node.
 The header `interface.h` contains everything needed to interact with a master node.
-The header comes with the following declarations:
+The header comes with the following functions:

 `const void *ls(const char *host, unsigned short port)`